What is AASE?

-The idea is that the apprenticeship takes two years to complete and is made up of three components.
+The idea is that the apprenticeship takes 15 months to complete and is made up of three components.
 The overall apprenticeship will be awarded by Skills Active (the Sector Skills Council for Active Leisure and Learning established by employers in Sport and Recreation, Health and Fitness) after all three components have been completed.

 Background to the AASE programme

-Skills Active developed the AASE frameworkin partnership with a number of governing bodies of sport, industry experts and other partnership organisations.
+Skills Active developed the AASE frameworking partnership with a number of governing bodies of sport, industry experts and other partnership organisations.
 Learn more about the history of the AASE programme.